-Brenda received the antibiotic tetracycline as a child, so her teeth were tinted yellow.
+Brenda received the antibiotic tetracycline as a child, which in time resulted in a yellow tint on her teeth.
 She dreamed of an attractive smile, but the costs of having her teeth capped in the US were too high for her budget.
 So she started investigating the dental tourism industry.

 "Hungary was my country of choice,” says Brenda, “because of the large number of highly qualified dentists offering services at competitive prices.
 I also liked the fact that it is in Europe and I could visit capitals in surrounding countries."